ADLINK-EPM/ipi-docs/source/smarc-ipi/ipi-smarc-imx8mp/UbuntuImages.md

 <div class= "bullets">

+## Binary Image download Link

+Ubuntu 20.04 LTS with Wayland desktop (size of compressed file: 1.6 GB): [click here](https://hq0epm0west0us0storage.blob.core.windows.net/$web/public/SMARC/LEC-iMX8MP/Images/Ubuntu/LEC-iMX8MP-2G-iPI-SMARC-Plus-Ubuntu20_04-1V2-20210521.zip)

+**Note**:

+1. Please refer to [here](HowToFlashImageSD.html) to guide you on how to flash image to SD card.
+2. I-Pi SMARC IMX8M Plus board can also work without SD Card by booting the image into eMMC.
+For those who want to boot the image in eMMC [click here](HowToFlashImageeMMC.html).

 Boot the system with the SD card placed in the slot located on the carrier.
 Once booted, you will see the login screen.

 <img src="UbuntuImages.assets\Screenshot_1.png" alt="logo" style="zoom:100%; margin-left: auto; margin-right: auto; display: block;" />